nbobhate/nbobhate.github.io/about.md

 ---
-layout: page
+layout: post
-title: About
+title: "About"
+permalink: /about/
 ---

-This blog serves as a collection of allthe things I can't always remember.
+Pending...